AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 Make a backup after the upgrade by following instructions documented `here <https://docs.aviatrix.com/HowTos/controller_backup.html>`_.
 #.
 If you are using terraform, please use the appropriate branch from https://www.terraform.io/docs/providers/aviatrix/index.html (old link: https://github.com/terraform-providers/terraform-provider-aviatrix).
 For more information please go to https://www.terraform.io/docs/providers/aviatrix/index.html (old link: https://github.com/terraform-providers/terraform-provider-aviatrix#controller-version).
 #.
 If you are using Aviatrix VPN Client, please consider upgrading to the `latest release <https://docs.aviatrix.com/Downloads/samlclient.html>`_.
+#.
+Please review your Gateway AMI's and Controller AMI as mentioned in the `Pre-upgrade Checklist <https://docs.aviatrix.com/HowTos/inline_upgrade.html#pre-upgrade-checklist>`_ above and upgrade the AMI's, as needed.

 .. note::